-Theatre Uncut has joined forces with Offstage Theatre and Theatre Delicatessen to create Walking the Tightrope, a selection of 12 short plays exploring freedom of expression in the UK arts.
+Offstage Theatre in association with Theatre Uncut presents Walking the Tightrope, a selection of 12 short plays exploring freedom of expression in the UK arts.
 These plays are written in response to issues of censorship and boycott that arose due to the cancellation of cultural events at the Underbelly, Barbican and the Tricycle in 2014.

 We are honoured to have such a stellar group of writers who have contributed: